francesko/wordcloud/README.md

 an info box pops up which shows the total mentions and how they break down into positive, neutral and negative.

-Read on for instruction on how to build and run the project locally.
+Read on for instructions on how to build and run the project locally.
 There is a version deployed [here](http://wordcloud.francescomacri.net/).

 #### Version